kmatusze/PacMen-Exercise/README.md

 # PacMen-Exercise
-This exercise contains code for building a feature of the PacMen game, displaying and moving PacMen from one side of the screen to the other.
+This exercise contains code for building a feature of the PacMan game, displaying and moving a PacMan from one side of the screen to the other.
+(NOTE: multiple images of a PacMan eludes to the plural form of PacMen)

 **How to Run:** Use the starter code to help you get up and running.
-The starter code includes an images folder that contains images representing PacMen at different stages with mouths open and mouths closed.
-It contains an HTML file displaying the PacMan as well as a JS file that contains the animation.
-Check the setInterval function and update the checkPageBounds function that allows PacMan to reverse trajectory.
+The starter code includes an images folder that contains mulitple images representing a PacMan at different stages with mouths open and mouths closed.
+It contains an HTML file displaying the PacMan as well as a JS file that contains the JS animation.
+Check the setInterval function and update the checkPageBounds function that allows PacMan to reverse trajectory as the PacMan image hits the edge of the screen on the x-axis.

 **Roadmap of future improvements:** Future improvements include additional images, increased setInterval functionality and updating the checkPageBounds direction and widths.